-Be certain your vehicle maintains a level position when a loaded or unloaded trailer is hitched.
-Do not drive the vehicle if it has an abnormal nose-up or nose-down condition; check for improper tongue load, overload, worn suspension or other possible causes of either condition.
+- Be certain your vehicle maintains a level position when a loaded or unloaded trailer is hitched.
+Do not drive the vehicle if it has an abnormal nose-up or nose-down condition; check for improper tongue load, overload, worn suspension or other possible causes of either condition. - Always secure items in the trailer to prevent load shift while driving. - Keep the cargo load as low as possible in the trailer to keep the trailer center of gravity low. - Load the trailer so approximately 60% of the trailer load is in the front half and 40% is in the back half.
+Also make sure the load is balanced side to side.